PreTeXtBook/PROSE/index.md

 to PreTeXt-authored HTML.
 Students and instructors are able to log into Runestone-hosted textbooks, allowing instructors to assign content from the book for students to complete online.
-Going beyond a traditional learning management system, Runestone provides deep analytics that not only help students and instructors optimize learning, but also support authors and researchers that want to study how books are being used.
+Going beyond a traditional learning management system, Runestone provides deep analytics that not only help students and instructors optimize learning, but also support authors and researchers that want to study how books are being used, and evaluate interactive pedagogical features of online books that improve student learning.

 <img src="./ecosystem-diagram.png" style="width:60%;margin:auto;display:block;" alt="Diagram illustrating the PreTeXt and Runestone ecosystem">